Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

 The Bengal Cat AKA the Asian Leopard Cat

-Bengals Are A Mixed Breed
+Bengals Are a Mixed Breed

 A High Energy Cat!

-This cat is a moderately healthy breed and is only recommended for families who have experience with large cats who have an incredible amount of energy because Bengal cats are the most energetic of the top 5 best hypoallergenic cats, therefore, prepare yourself to take this cat for daily walks more than once a day!
+This cat is a moderately healthy breed and is only recommended for families who have experience with large cats who have an incredible amount of energy because Bengal cats are the most energetic of the top five best hypoallergenic cats, therefore, prepare yourself to take this cat for daily walks more than once a day!

 Attributes of the Bengal Cat: